exercism/v3/languages/csharp/exercises/concept/enums/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the basics of the Concept of Enums through [C#][docs.microsoft.com-enum].
+The goal of this exercise is to teach the student the basics of the Concept of enums through [C#][docs.microsoft.com-enum].

 ## Things to teach